Raphael-pix/code-sprints/problems/easy/grading_students/README.md

 ## Problem Statement

-HackerLand University has the following grading policy:
+Kimathi University has the following grading policy:

 - Every student receives a *grade* in the inclusive range from *0* to *100* .
 - Any *grade* less than *40* is a failing grade.